 Using the arrow return format

-When returning the data from a call to iquery()
+When returning the data from a call to iquery(), the

 Advanced topics